Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

-A common feature of these scenarios is that matter reaches such high temperatures that neutrinos become the main cooling mechanism.
-Those neutrinos and in particular electron flavor neutrinos can interact with the ejecta and reset the composition that is commonly determined by a balance between the following reactions:
+A common feature of these scenarios, which will be discussed in detail below, is that matter reaches such high temperatures that nuclei are dissociated into free nucleons, and neutrinos become the main cooling mechanism.
+Those neutrinos and in particular electron flavor (anti)neutrinos can interact with the ejecta and reset the composition that is commonly determined by a balance between the following reactions: